 HPX 370 Health Promotion Program Design and Implementation 3 SH

 Students will design and implement the program planned in HPX 270.
 The course focuses on strategies and methods of implementation including pilot-testing of program and delivery of the program.
 Students will use communication and marketing strategies from HPX 371 for dissemination.
 The use of process evaluation methods will be introduced for program refinement.
 Fall Semester.
-Prerequisite: HPX 270.
+Prerequisite: Completion of HPX 270 with a final grade of "C" or better.
 Corequisite: HPX 371.

 HPX 371 Health Communication Methods and Strategies 3 SH

 This course provides strategies that community and school health educators can use for communicating and disseminating health promotion messages and materials.
 The course is a combination of a review of concepts and theories, learning new strategies and methods, and application.
 These experiences will be synthesized to enable students to communicate health messages and promote programs and services to individuals, groups (health care practitioners, legislators, business owners, etc.), and communities.
 Students will learn necessary strategies for marketing programs and communicating health-related information.
 Fall Semester.
-Prerequisite: HPX 270.
+Prerequisite: Completion of HPX 270 with a grade of "C" or better or permission of the HPX Department Chair.
 Corequisite: HPX 370.